Your web browser is out of date.

 3. the OPEX benefit of the reduced sludge production

-4. the OPEX penalty of the increased specific energy demand for the membrane filtration (which is proportional to the flux)
+4. the OPEX penalty of the increased specific energy demand for the membrane filtration (which is inversely proportional to the permeability)

 5. the CAPEX penalty associated with the larger membrane area demanded by the lower flux, and